hsnmnr/hsnmnr/README.md

 My name is Hassan Munir.
 I am a full-stack web developer with a passion for building smart and easy-to-use applications.
-I am a perfectionist with a sense of detail and ensures quality and high professionalism in everything I do.
+I am a perfectionist with a sense of detail and ensure quality and high professionalism in everything I do.
 One word – programmer.